moble/PostNewtonian/README.md

   systems and waveforms with, e.g., precession effects, or neutron-star tidal effects, etc.

-- Generate C/C++ code for more efficient evaluation of those systems
+- Export C/C++ code for more efficient evaluation of those systems

 - Export expressions to Mathematica